bglen/Equip/index.md

 Welcome to the Equip Tool Marketplace. `Coming Soon to MakerFaire Detroit 2018.`

-*Equip is the premier peer to peer tool and equipment marketplace for the maker community *
+_Equip is the premier tool and equipment marketplace for the maker community, with each listing being examined for quality and authenticity._

 Created by [Brian Glen](www.brianglen.com) and Micheal Liang.